osuosl-cookbooks/rdiff-backup/README.md

-In general, it may be easier to remember that databag attributes override node attributes, client attributes override server attributes, and job-specific attributes override 'default' job attributes.
+In general, it may be easier to remember that databag attributes override node attributes, client attributes override server attributes, and job-specific attributes override default ('') job attributes.
 It is also possible to simply ignore most of the order and set up backups entirely through one level, such as entirely through roles or entirely through databags.